wadehammes/base-css4-wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 2.8.4 =
+* security fix: remote command execution, please update immediately

+= 2.8.1 =
+* KeyCDN added support for WebP images generated by EWWW I.O. into the Cache Enabler plugin.
+If you are using Cache Enabler, you may wish to use their WebP option instead of Alt WebP Rewriting.
+Works very nicely with CDNs and is a nice simple caching plugin.

+= 2.8.0 =
+* added: resizing for uploaded images, set max width and height and optionally resize all existing images
+* changed: settings have been revamped, please check to make sure your settings were migrated properly

+= 2.7.0 =
+* added: PDF Optimization, both lossless AND lossy

+= 2.6.0 =
+* jpegtran and cwebp binaries have been revamped, please check your plugin status to make sure they are still working (cwebp only if you have it enabled, of course)

 = 2.5.4 =
 * change: Remove metadata turned on by default, should not affect existing installations/upgrades